avnestico/avnestico.github.com/about-me.md

 My name is Andrew Nestico, if that wasn't already clear.

-I'm a student at the University of Toronto, where I'm an active member of the engineering undergraduate community.
-Frosh Week leader, Charity Date Auction emcee, and Super Smash Bros Club executive are just a few of the hats that I wear around there.
-I also dabble in my program, Engineering Science, from time to time.
+I've graduated from the University of Toronto, where I was an active member of the engineering undergraduate community.
+Frosh Week leader, Charity Date Auction emcee, and Super Smash Bros Club executive are just a few of the hats that I wore around there.
+I also dabbled in my program, Engineering Science, from time to time.

 I built the computer that I wrote this website on.
 The process to make each was surprisingly similar, now that I think about it: I didn't make either from scratch; both involved weighing the merits of different components to choose a set that I felt was optimal; I probably did more research than necessary for both; and both are uniquely mine, which makes me smile.

-I currently work as a full-time intern with Red Hat Canada.
-With them, I code primarily in Java, Python, and Bash Shell, and I've gotten experience with tools like Docker and processes like Continuous Integration.
+I recently worked as a full-time intern with Red Hat Canada.
+With them, I coded primarily in Java, Python, and Bash Shell, and I've gotten experience with tools like Docker and processes like Continuous Integration.

 I've played ice hockey since I was five years old.
 I played somewhat competitively when I was younger, and I still play in summer leagues to this day.

 When I code, I host on both [GitHub](https://github.com/avnestico) and [BitBucket](https://bitbucket.org/avnestico); there's no point in having distributed version control if you're going to give yourself a single point of failure anyway.

 I write little scripts that make my life easier.
 For instance, I wrote a script that does the work of the previous point for me - if I set up a code repository on one of GitHub or Bitbucket, the script puts it on the other.
 You can find it [here](https://github.com/avnestico/version-control-distributor).
 And [here](https://bitbucket.org/avnestico/version-control-distributor).

+I've played video games for pretty much all of my life,

 I manage my own (meager) investments.
 I'm no expert, but I'm betting that a strategy of investing in index funds and bonds will keep transaction costs down while providing strong, stable returns.